About UMHS /

 Hometown: Cincinnati, Ohio, USA

-Dr. Kristin Miller always wanted to be a doctor because she understood science and “knew that could be my gift to other people.”
+Dr. Miller always wanted to be a doctor because she understood science and “knew that could be my gift to other people.”
 When she started looking at medical schools, the dedication of staff, state-of-the-art campus and high-tech facilities at UMHS impressed her the most, and she knew the school was a good match for her.

 She calls the professors “the frontrunners in American medical education, the doctors that write the textbooks.”
 Dr. Miller adds that knowing how much the school is invested in students’ success gave her an extra sense of security.